 Because his life was so ruff.

 A is for Australian Animals by Frane Lessac

 Gorgeous artwork showcases the animals of Australia with digestible tidbits of information about each one.
 Australia has some of the most interesting wildlife I think — emus and numbats, platypus and yabby.
 You’ll learn a lot from this picture book.
 Add this to your classroom library, your kids will thank you.

 Who Would Win?
 Whale vs. Giant Squid by Jerry Pallotta, illustrated by Rob Bolster

 Teachers tell me that their students can’t get enough of the Who Would Win? books, even if they’re a bit more challenging.
 This particular book pits two ocean carnivores against each other.
 First, you’ll learn facts about a sperm whale, then you’ll learn about the giant squid.
 Finally, read what happens when these two creatures face-off.
 Can you predict who will win?
 See all the addicting informational books in the Who Would Win series.

 The Blobfish Book by Jessica Olien

 I LOVE how creative this book is with a cartoon-like blobfish with a big personality who interjects said personality during the book’s photograph and textual information about life in the deepest parts of the ocean.
-Perfect text to picture ration (aka. not too much!) makes this a nonfiction home run!
+Perfect text to picture ratio (aka. not too much!) makes this a nonfiction home run!

 BUGS!
 Animal Planet Amazing Animal Facts Chapter Books by James Buckley, Jr.